 - Electrical noise interference — This can interfere with electrical machinery, including pH meters.
 Try and read a sample away from the interference if possible.

 My pH readings are incorrect – varying constantly or just showing the same reading.
 What is causing this?

 - Wiping the electrode — Wiping or rubbing the electrode has a tendency to cause a number of issues.
 These include – static electricity building up on the electrode, removal of the hydration layer on the electrode bulb and scratching of the electrode surface.
 Ideally, not wiping the electrode will be best, but, if removal of liquid from the electrode bulb is required, be sure to blot not wipe with a lint-free paper towel.

 - Incorrect calibration — One key factor when recording calibration points is to make sure the pH electrode is rinsed with distilled water between calibration buffers.
 This prevents cross-contamination.
 Be sure to use fresh buffers for each calibration should you notice an error or issue with the buffers. pH calibration buffers will change over time and therefore need to be replaced, check the instruction and replace accordingly.

 - Temperature-related issues — When reading a sample make sure that calibration and sample readings are done at the same temperature.
 Alternatively, use a pH meter with automatic temperature compensation.
 Always check the temperature charts on calibration buffers and set the pH to the appropriate pH value for the temperature.

 - Cracked electrode — When the reading is the same whatever the solution used.
 Check the type of pH electrode you need before ordering.

-For further information and advice please contact email@example.com.
-Alternatively, visit our website where you can find a range of pH meters and electrodes, along with all the necessary pH electrode buffers, cleaning solutions, filling solutions and storage solutions.
+For further information and advice please contact firstname.lastname@example.org.
+Alternatively, visit our website.
+Here you can find a range of pH meters and electrodes, along with all the necessary pH electrode buffers, cleaning solutions, filling solutions and storage solutions.